allenyin/reading_list/_posts/2017-02-24-FemtoBeacon.md

 Follow the official Femtoduino's [instructions](https://femtoduino.com/examples/calibration-info).
 Note that the calibration utility `cal_gui.py` is in the FreeIMU-Updates folder that was forked in machine setup step 5.

+Download processing and run the cube sketch to check for results.

 **Common Errors**